 Echo Link Amp and Echo Link

 This is where the range’s hi-fi ambitions currently peak.
-The ‘coming soon’ Echo Link Amp ($299.99, pictured) is a 60-watt stereo amplifier with both digital and analogue connectivity, designed to let users connect their own speakers, and control music selection, volume and multi-room playback through Alexa via an Echo or the app.
+The Echo Link Amp is a 60-watt streaming stereo amplifier with both digital and analogue connectivity, designed to let users connect their own speakers, and control music selection, volume and multi-room playback through Alexa via an Echo or the app.

 The Echo Link, meanwhile, is the receiver version – no amplifier – designed to connect to an amplifier, receiver or pair of active speakers for similar control via the Alexa ecosystem.
-There's no official release date yet for these two.
+This, we haven't seen.

 The obvious one: Sonos.
 As an entire ecosystem, Sonos is hard to fault - if you don't mind sacrificing hi-res audio, of course.
 Sensibly priced, beginner-friendly and with an appealing, expand-as-you-go ethos, it's a multi-room solution to be reckoned with.
 It's all-inclusive approach ensures access to a huge number of music services, with voice platforms set to follow in a similar way: Alexa integration is already on board some speakers, Siri is supported, while Google Assistant is coming in 2019.

 The first genuine threat to Sonos was Bluesound, whose key hook of support for high-resolution audio made it our preferred multi-room system for years (as multiple Awards trophies will attest).
 Its wide range of products, which includes wireless speakers, streamers, amplifiers and a soundbar, plus detailed and punchy sound made this premium system a worthy investment.
 An increasingly competitive landscape means this won't be the choice for everyone but if you value hi-res audio support and of course great sound, it's the way to go.